Create Multiple Income Streams for Security and Wealth

-When I lost my job last year, my former employer didn’t have the means to pay me a severance.
-Our family had emergency savings, but it was our multiple income streams that kept us afloat.
+When I lost my job in 2017, my former employer didn’t have the means to pay me a severance.
+Our family had emergency savings, but our multiple income streams kept us afloat.

 Five years earlier, a job loss would have been much worse.
 But since I saved and invested while times were good, I could enjoy my period of unemployment and focus on building my side business.